kristian-lange-tw/JATOS_docs_v3/pages/Three-Types-of-Session-Data.md

 * Having a study-wide progress bar, showing how much of the entire study has been completed.
 * Keeping track of the number of iterations of a given component that is repeated.

-### Group Session Data

-The Group Session Data is useful to share information between workers of a given group.
-Some examples include:

-* Responses to each trial in a group study like the Prisoner's Dilemma.
-* Gender of group workers.